svanderbleek/dai/README.md

 - decentralized append-only package store over ipfs
 - hash proof of type definitions
-- package resolution by name and type
+- package resolution by names and types
 - no versions